Ivan Goff

 Ivan Goff (17 April 1910 – 23 September 1999) was an Australian screenwriter, best known for his collaborations with Ben Roberts including White Heat (1949), Man of a Thousand Faces (1957), Legend of the Lone Ranger (1981), and the pilot for Charlie's Angels (1976).

 Biography

-Early Years
+Early years

 Goff was born in Perth, the son of two concert musicians.
-He attended Perth Boys Central School and grew up in Claremont.
+He attended Perth Boys High School (1922) and Perth Modern School (1923-26), and grew up in Claremont.

 At 15, he began writing for a local newspaper, but soon became dissatisfied with the isolation he felt.
 "Living in Australia made me crazy", he later said in an interview.
 "It took a month for a book to get to Australia, a year for a play and forever for an idea."

 Leaving for England

 Goff was the private secretary to novelist Louis Goulding.

 Goff was working for The West Australian as a journalist but resigned from his job in April 1930 to travel to the US.
 Travelling with a friend, E Irwin, he went via Sydney and Auckland, then Fiji – where they were arrested for stowing away on a ship – before arriving in Canada.
 They eventually arrived in the US and went to Los Angeles. and Mexico, writing for the "Sporting Globe".
 Eventually, they made their way to London in July 1931.
 He and Irwin later published a book of their travels called No Longer Innocent in late 1933.
 This was well received.

 He worked in several jobs, including as a bookie, while trying to break into journalism.
 He eventually found work with the Daily Mirror, which in the mid-1930s sent Goff to Los Angeles as the paper's Hollywood correspondent.